Here’s why electrification is an important climate measure

 Sources: Equinor, Bellona, Enerwe, University of Bergen

-What is Equinor doing?
+What is Equinor doing in electrification?

 The oil and gas industry is largely run on electricity generated on site using gas turbines and currently accounts for approximately one quarter of Norway’s total carbon emissions.